Filing Fees and Waivers

 A filing fee is required for trial continuances.

-Fees must be paid for limited unlawful detainer ex parte application papers.
+Fees for limited unlawful detainer ex parte applications must be paid by 11:00 a.m.

 Continuance stipulations and orders must include payment of the stipulation and order and first appearance fee for all parties.